sonots/fluentd-server/README.md

 * Restart Fluentd processes from Fluentd Server

   * Currently, users must restart fluentd processes manually to reload config
+  * Auto-restart, which start processing in each interval if conf is updated, would be useful (not sure whether it works as production level, though)

 ## ChangeLog